PhantomInsights/baby-names-analysis/README.md

 ### Top 10 Trending Names

-For our last plot we will get the top 10 trending names in the latest 10 years (2008-2018).
+For our last plot we will get the top 10 trending names in the last 10 years (2008-2018).

 This one is the most complex to make, the first thing to do is to remove all records that are older than 2008.